pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 Every Azure Web App has a home directory stored/backed by Azure Storage.
 This network share is where applications store their content.
 This directory is available for the sandbox with read/write access.

-As a convenience for our customers, the sandbox implements a dynamic symbolic link in kernel mode which maps “d:\home” to the customer home directory.
+As a convenience for our customers, the sandbox implements a dynamic symbolic link in kernel mode which maps `d:\home` to the customer home directory.
 This is done to remove the need of the customer to keep referencing their own network share path when accessing the site.
-No matter where the site runs, or how many sites run on a VM, each can access their home directory using “d:\home”.
+No matter where the site runs, or how many sites run on a VM, each can access their home directory using `d:\home`.

 #### Local directory access (d:\local)

 Every Azure Web App has a local directory which is temporary and is deleted when the run is no longer running on the VM.
 This directory is a place to store temporary data for the application.
-The sandbox implements a dynamic symbolic link which maps “d:\local” to point to this directory.
+The sandbox implements a dynamic symbolic link which maps `d:\local` to point to this directory.
 The application naturally has read/write access to this directory.

 #### System drive access